 Melba’s rum cookies

-3 cups flour, divided
+3 cups flour, divided1 cup brown sugar

 ½ cup butter or margarine